Unstructured-IO/unstructured-python-client/README.md

 <!-- Placeholder for Future Speakeasy SDK Sections -->

-### Parameters

-`PartitionParameters` has parameters listed in `docs/models/shared/partitionparameters.md`

-More details about:
-1. `split_pdf_page` - when you set to True, it will cause the pdf to be split at client side, before sending to api.
-This currently causes the `parent_id`  metadata generation in elements to be disabled, as that requires having context of multiple pages.
-This will work only for pdf files, so don't set it for other filetypes.
-   The amount of threads that will be used for sending individual pdf pages, is controlled by `UNSTRUCTURED_CLIENT_SPLIT_CALL_THREADS` env var.
-   By default it equals to 5.
-It can't be more than 15, to avoid too high resource usage and costs.

 ### Maturity

 This SDK is in beta, and there may be breaking changes between versions without a major version update.
 Therefore, we recommend pinning usage